 Some users will be happy to know about the LGA 1200 socket compatibility with LGA 115x CPU coolers.
 This is possible as mount sockets have the same mounting specifications.
 There, the upgrade path less expensive for those who plan to upgrade an Intel Z490 motherboard and Comet Lake-S processor.
+I don’t know about you but I am excited for new motherboards I’ve been looking for the best white motherboard out there!

 This news is confirmed by two sources.
 A well-known information leaker provided the LGA socket diagram, including the measurements of its mounting holes.
 The second source received a confirmation via Noctua In its FAQ, the PC cooling company said: